 Acne Myth 6: Greasy Food Causes Acne

-There are various dieticians who will argue that greasy food is one of the leading causes of issues with acne.
+Various dieticians will argue that greasy food is one of the leading causes of acne issues.
 In reality, medical experts do not support this claim at all.
 The notion is also not supported by evidence in scientific studies.
 Past evidence has explored greasy food as well as chocolate and nuts and the effect it could have on acne.
 The results have shown that any food you eat has virtually no impact on the state of your skin.

 Acne Myth 7: Tanning Can Help Clear Up Acne